-There has been undisputed and powerful evidence for years that the federal court system, like America’s financial system, operates to benefit powerful moneyed interests at the expense of ordinary American workers.
-A major indicator of this trend is that federal courts routinely dismiss employment discrimination lawsuits at a far higher rate than other types of business lawsuits.
+For years, there has been undisputed and powerful evidence that the federal court system, much like America’s financial system, operates to benefit powerful moneyed interests at the expense of ordinary workers.
+A major indicator of this troubling trend is the federal courts' routine dismissal of employment discrimination lawsuits at a far higher rate than other types of business lawsuits.

-My book, Betrayed: The Legalization of Age Discrimination in the Workplace, painstakingly documents how the U.S. Congress and Supreme Court have made it inordinately difficult for workers to prevail in an age discrimination lawsuit.
-The Age Discrimination in Employment Act of 1967 ia weak and riddled with loopholes compared to Title VII of the Civil Rights Act of 1964, which prohibits discrimination on the basis of race, sex, religion, national origin and color.
-The U.S. Supreme Court issued a completely unnecessary ruling in 2009 requiring that age discrimination victims prove a far higher level of causation than is required under Title VII.
-A proposed federal law that would fix the Court’s disastrous ruling has languished in a Congressional committee for six years.
-Congress and the Court have legalized discrimination in employment based on age that would be illegal if the victim wore a hijab or hailed from Zimbabwe or Yemen.
+In my book, Betrayed: The Legalization of Age Discrimination in the Workplace, I meticulously document how the U.S. Congress and the Supreme Court have made it exceedingly difficult for workers to prevail in age discrimination lawsuits.
+The Age Discrimination in Employment Act of 1967 (ADEA) is weak and riddled with loopholes compared to Title VII of the Civil Rights Act of 1964, which prohibits discrimination based on race, sex, religion, national origin, and color.
+In 2009, the U.S. Supreme Court issued a completely unnecessary ruling requiring age discrimination victims to prove a far higher level of causation than is required under Title VII.
+A proposed federal law that would address the Court’s detrimental ruling has languished in a Congressional committee for six years.
+Consequently, Congress and the Court have effectively legalized age discrimination in employment—discrimination that would be illegal if the victim wore a hijab or hailed from Zimbabwe or Yemen.

-At one point last spring, I attempted to contact the Judicial Conference of the United States, a 16-member body (with no citizen representative) that ostensibly runs the federal court system.
-I wanted to point out that discriminating against employment discrimination victims is tantamount to actual discrimination.
-I found the Conference’s web site but it contained no contact information.
+Last spring, I attempted to contact the Judicial Conference of the United States, a 16-member body (with no citizen representative) that ostensibly runs the federal court system.
+I wanted to highlight that discriminating against employment discrimination victims is tantamount to actual discrimination.
+I found the Conference’s website, but it contained no contact information.
 A spokesperson for the Administrative Office of the U.S. Courts (AOC) suggested that I send my correspondence to the federal circuit court in my jurisdiction, which has a seat on the Conference body.
-In exasperation, I submitted an “open letter” to whom it might concern requesting legal reform via a web form on the AOC web site.
+In exasperation, I submitted an “open letter” via a web form on the AOC website, requesting legal reform.
 I have concluded, rightly or wrongly, that the “leadership” of our federal court system is unapproachable.

-In the movie, The Big Short, some savvy observers figured out the housing market was about to collapse and they found a way to make money on the collapse.
+In The Big Short, some savvy observers figured out that the housing market was about to collapse and found a way to profit from it.
 It seems likely to me that one day the “bubble” surrounding the federal court system will burst.
-Just as there was almost universal faith in the housing market, Americans historically have shown a high degree of trust in the courts.
-That trust is eroded every time the court permits unscrupulous employers to use the legal system to deny workers respect, dignity and fundamental fairness.
+Just as there was almost universal faith in the housing market, Americans have historically shown a high degree of trust in the courts.
+That trust erodes every time the court permits unscrupulous employers to use the legal system to deny workers respect, dignity, and fundamental fairness.

 Meanwhile, President Barack Obama encouraged age discrimination in hiring when he signed an executive order in 2010 that permits federal agencies to bypass older workers and hire “recent” graduates and U.S. Labor Secretary Thomas Perez earlier this year endorsed a private initiative by America’s largest corporations that openly discriminates against older workers.
 The federal government is the nation’s largest employer.